 Of course, there are limits to what words and language can tell us, too.
 And that is one thing you are exploring.
 Putting those two puzzles together in artworks is exciting, and I guess that’s why we have such shared interests.
 I’m excited to see how your piece using onomatopoeia, mimetic language, and gesture evolves.
 It seems that behind this project — and maybe the videos we started our conversation with, too — is a kind of idealism.. for communication, translation, shared experience across linguistic or species “boundaries.”
 Would you say that’s true?

-I’m curious to listen to your collection of scientific equipment, sound archives are always fascinating.
+AS: I’m curious to listen to your collection of scientific equipment, sound archives are always fascinating.
 I’m now imagining some sort of sonic catalogue for different professions.
 Something like that must exist?

 To be honest, I’m having a hard time answering your question if there’s a kind of idealism behind my work.
 I think this is somehow exactly where the line to what I can and can’t say about my work in language is drawn.